How to Make a Tote Bag (in 15 Minutes)

 The possibilities are endless.
 What will you do to customize your tote?
 Share with me in the comments below.

-Now you know how to make a tote bag!
+Now you know how to make a tote bag with this tote bag pattern!
 You have to see the adorable mermaid iron on I put on this bag.
 See it HERE.

 Want more 15 minute sewing?
 Head over HERE for more!